fabienfrfr/tptt/README.md

 ## Requirements

-- Python 3.8+
+- Python 3.12+
 - PyTorch
 - einops
-- pydantic
+- Transformers
 - flash-linear-attention

 See `requirements.txt` for the full list.